decretist/Dissertation/Chapter0/chapter0.md

-There were three insurmountable barriers to carrying out the project as originally conceived: the time required to prepare the necessary text samples; the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling;
+There were three insurmountable barriers to carrying out the project as originally conceived: the time required to prepare the necessary text samples; the difficulty in determining the number of topics to look for (a necessary precondition for unsupervised topic modeling);
-and the fact that there was no obvious way to subtract or mask topics.
+and the fact that there was no obvious way to subtract topics.

     While a stylometric analysis for authorship attribution requires only the *dicta* (*ante*, *post* and *init.*) thought to have